ninjaix/IXP-Manager-PeeringDB-updater/README.md

 - Update the corporate website
 ## And prepare to add "Never via Route Server" to our features
-We are currently doing this but want to loop in INEX / IXP-Manager We do this mannully in a foil right now
+We are currently doing this but want to loop in INEX / IXP-Manager We do this manually in a foil right now

 # Warnings
  - We have made assumptions based on our own use.
 Feel free to make modifications based on your own desires.